-Onboarding CDP users and groups for cloud storage
+Onboarding CDP users and groups for GCP cloud storage

 The minimal setup defined earlier spins up a CDP environment and Data Lake with no end user access to cloud storage.
 Adding users and groups to a CDP environment involves ensuring they are properly mapped to service accounts to access cloud storage.